leigh-hackspace/HackspaceWiki/docs/infrastructure/network_layout.md

 | `monster3`  | `10.254.254.13` |          |
 | `monster4`  | `10.254.254.14` |          |
 | `esx1`      | `10.254.254.15` |          |

+### AD Lab - VLAN 232

+IP Range: `192.168.10.0/24`

+A non-routed VLAN for our Active Directory lab - [GOAD]([https://](https://github.com/leigh-hackspace/GOAD)

+Consult the GOAD documentation for the breakdown of systems within the environment.

 ### OpenVPN